Properties |

 ThermalExpansion property

-Gets and sets a coefficient of thermal expansion for an isotropic material.
+as Double | Gets and sets a coefficient of thermal expansion for an isotropic material.

 For an anisotropic material, use the ThermalExpansionAniz property instead.
+The coefficient of thermal expansion should be non-negative |

 ThermalExpansionAniz property

-Gets and sets three thermal expansion coefficients a modulus for an anisotropic material as the Vector3D user-defined type.
+as Vector3D | Gets and sets three thermal expansion coefficients a modulus for an anisotropic material as the Vector3D user-defined type. |

 Temperature property

-Gets and sets the temperature value in Celsius degrees.
+as Double | Gets and sets the temperature value in Celsius degrees.

 The Temperature property is normally used to specify the temperature difference between strained and strainless states.
-With coupled problems, where the temperature of strained state is obtained from thermal analysis, you should specify the temperature of the unstrained state.
+With coupled problems, where the temperature of strained state is obtained from thermal analysis, you should specify the temperature of the unstrained state. |

 BodyForceX and

-Gets and sets the body force density in form of a linear function of coordinates.
+BodyForceY properties as LinFunc | Gets and sets the body force density in form of a linear function of coordinates. |

 Allowable stresses are only used in the postprocessing stage to calculate the Mohr-Coulomb, Drucker-Prager, and Hill criteria.
 You don't need to define allowable stresses, if these criteria are of no interest to you.

-AllowableStress (which) Gets and sets the allowable stresses as the HMatrix object.
+AllowableStress (which) | Gets and sets the allowable stresses as the HMatrix object.

-Use an optional which parameter that can be qfTensile or qfCompressive if tensile and compressive allowable stresses are different.
+Use an optional which parameter that can be qfTensile or qfCompressive if tensile and compressive allowable stresses are different. |

 The fragment below in Visual Basic sets the isotropic properties to the label "Metal" and then creates a new label "Lamination" and sets it to anisotropic elastic properties and thermal expansion coefficients.